Councilman Kane of won't just throw people out of The Ark for no reason. Instead, he'll do it through the law.

 Oh, this motherfucker be killing niggas just to do it.
 See?
 Nigga kill motherfuckers just 'cause he can.
 Not cause they snitchin', not 'cause it's business, 'cause... this shit just come natural to him.
 I mean, Little Kevin is GONE!
 And this nigga don't feel nothin'.
 And all them motherfuckers in them row-houses - nobody means a fucking thing to him!
 FUCK Marlo, man, FUCK him!
 And anybody that thinks it's alright to do people this way!

 Chris, one of Marlo Stanfield's most lethal assassins is cold and calculating when it comes to murdering, and shows no remorse for his actions, but when Michael told him about his step father who molested him, Chris snaps and brutally beats him to death with nothing but his fists.
 Although the show never suggested whether Chris's disgust came from child rapists in general or because he was raped himself, David Simon implied that it was the latter.

 Brother Mouzone has a well-earned reputation as a cold-hearted and lethal enforcer, but when Omar attacks him, believing that he was behind the brutal torture and murder of Brandon in the first season, he denies his involvement, saying that torture "Isn't my style".

-Xena: Warrior Princess: Xena refuses to kill women and children long before she turns good...in fact, saving a baby is why her army turns on her.
+Xena: Warrior Princess: Xena refuses to kill those who can't defend themselves long before she turns good.
+In fact, saving a baby is why her army turns on her.
 They're warriors, not barbarians....